The Mask That Hides the Truth

 Overnight, friends and colleagues, who were showing worrisome signs of grief fatigue, begin to smile and laugh around me.
 Invitations to join them for lunch start popping up on my phone.
 I am tempted to say it’s miraculous, but it’s not – it is hard and I feel very lonely.

 I continue on my errands, dispirited and tired.
-At the shops I notice a distinct change in the check-out girl who gaily wishes me a wonderful afternoon.
+At the shops, I notice a distinct change in the check-out girl who gaily wishes me a wonderful afternoon.
 No one has done that since my son died.
-So ok, the mask stays on even as I feel more exhausted than before.
+So ok, the mask stays on even as I feel even more exhausted than before.

 A few days later I have a business meeting.
 Everyone attending knows how my son was killed.
 It’s not a place where I have ever shown my feelings, so I don’t expect the mask will make a difference.
 Wrong!
 The meeting starts in a buoyant swing of chatter and the Chairman even cracks a joke or two.
 At one point I feel the mask shrink on my face, and I begin to gag, but no one notices.